sharktacos/OpenColorIO-configs/docs/Unreal.md

 # Unreal Engine

 working [color space](https://dev.epicgames.com/community/learning/tutorials/KJZk/unreal-engine-color-pipeline-opencolorio) (UE5.1) and [post process](https://dev.epicgames.com/community/learning/tutorials/Zdew/unreal-engine-ue-to-nuke-to-davinci-aces-color-pipeline).
 If mega scans assets are in sRGB does it make sense to have an ACEScg working space?
 Can Mega scans be switched to ACEScg?
-Unreal Engine 5.1 supports OCIO v2.1
+Unreal Engine 5.1 supports OCIO v2.1.
+Greyscale for roughness? metal in alpha?

 Unreal Engine (UE) applies an ACES sRGB display transform by default ````ACES 1.0 SDR (sRGB - Display)```` with an added 1.45 gain added in.
 Consequently you don't really need to load OCIO in UE.
 What you need to do is have a way to view renders from UE in other apps like Nuke.
 For this we have custom input transforms in the config.
 More on that below.